bsutherland/JuceOPLVSTi/readme.md

 - [Original Yamaha datasheet](http://www.alldatasheet.com/datasheet-pdf/pdf/84281/YAMAHA/YM3812.html)
 - [AdLib programming guide](http://www.shipbrook.net/jeff/sb.html) Dates back to 1991!
 - [Another programming guide](http://www.ugcs.caltech.edu/~john/computer/opledit/tech/opl3.txt) This one is for the OPL3, but most of the information still applies.

+### Percussion

+Percussion mode is now supported!
+This mode is not very well documented, even in the original Yamaha documentation.
+It works with the DOSBox emulator, but doesn't seem to work too well in the ZDoom emulator.
+Here are some tips on using it based on experimentation and looking at the DOSBox source code.

+- Bass drum: Uses both operators.
+Essentially just doubles output amplitude?
+- Snare: Uses carrier settings.
+Abs-sine waveform recommended.
+- Tom: Uses modulator settings.
+Sine waveform recommended.
+- Cymbal: Uses carrier settings.
+Half-sine recommended.
+- Hi-hat: Uses modulator settings.
+Half-sine recommended.

 ## How did you create the instrument programs? ##